-- Projects shall be designed to protect existing resources and shall avoid potential impacts to the maximum extent feasible. - If determined necessary by the Lead Agency, an archaeological and/or Native American monitor shall be retained to monitor ground-disturbing activities during construction. - If any materials or artifacts are discovered during ground disturbance and/or construction activities, construction shall halt until a qualified archaeological consultant or Native American monitor can access the discovery.
+- Projects shall be designed to protect existing resources and shall avoid potential impacts to the maximum extent feasible. - If determined necessary by the Lead Agency, an archaeological and/or Native American monitor shall be retained present onsite during construction to monitor ground-disturbing activities and/or any activities that disturb soils, including the transport of soils offsite during construction. - If any materials or artifacts are discovered during ground disturbance and/or construction activities, construction shall halt until a qualified archaeological consultant or Native American monitor can access the discovery.
 A report or memorandum shall be prepared by the qualified monitor documenting any findings and identifying recommendations for protection or avoidance of discovered resources.